mooasis/mooasis.github.io/status.md

 THE GREEN ORANGE

+thats so juiced up

 they did surgery on a grape

 Update d my softwareviews. why am i so tiredif  i  m sleepppng now

+WE NEED CLUB COMMUNISM

+we'll just call it an alternative fact

 you just ate one of grandpa\'s famous buckets of garlic shrimp stew and your breath smells gnarlier than an unlabeled container in the back of the fridge!